ar1997/guacamole-bulk-insert/README.md

 - users.csv

 To insert a user, it expects : name of user,group(s) which they belong to, all comma seperated.
-Currently limiting the number of groups a user can belong to to 20.
+Currently limiting the number of groups a user can belong to to 20. ( you can change it if you want to)

 - connections.csv